Reid, Boehner huddle on U.S. budget deal

 House Speaker John Boehner huddled with the top Democrat, Senate Majority Leader Harry Reid, to see if a deal was possible.

-Republicans have moved off their staunch anti-tax stance in recent weeks, and Democrats have shown a willingness to rein in benefit programs like Medicare that are projected to blow a hole in the budget over coming decades.
+Republicans have moved off their staunch anti-tax stance in recent weeks, and Democrats have shown willingness to rein in benefit programs that are projected to blow a hole in the budget in coming decades, including Medicare, the healthcare program for the elderly.

 "So far I have not seen any indication Republicans are willing to agree to this balanced approach," he told reporters.